chrisaug21/trips-app/docs/PROMPT_TASKS.md

 ### Task 3 — Admin list & create wizard (no AI yet)
 **Prompt:**
+“Implement an Admin interface to create/edit/delete trips, protect it with Supabase auth and RLS, wire the public site to published trips from the database, and provide a safe, development-only seed path that inserts a couple of example trips.

-“Build `/admin/trips` listing trips (status chips, actions Edit/Publish-if-draft).
+Build `/admin/trips` listing trips (status chips, actions Edit/Publish-if-draft).
 Implement `/admin/trips/new` multi-step form: basics (title optional), geographies (countries/regions/cities), dates/season, duration, interests (preset multi-select + custom chip add), constraints (free-form).
 On save, insert draft + route to `/admin/trips/[id]`.”

 **Done when:** I can create a blank draft with brief fields stored.